-Posted by Trey Johnson on 18 December 2020
+Posted by Guest Author on 18 December 2020

 I’ve often found that many people do not consider Data Warehousing to be an easy undertaking.
 It could be the challenge of a data warehouse being IT-driven, or it could simply be that people want to explore and follow hunches with data before asking for deep investments around their data platform.
 Maybe it’s human nature: to want to move beyond something perceived as difficult towards something perceived as easier or less effort.

 With various recent announcements, the tools people use for visualizing data – notably Power BI and Tableau – have each received some essential improvements in the areas of Data Acquisition, Preparation and Enrichment.

 For Tableau, it is the Tableau Prep feature set, which is part of their Creator License along with Tableau Desktop.
 Meanwhile, Microsoft has been hard at work delivering capabilities through Power BI practically monthly since the product’s inception (or at least since Power BI 2.0).
 And, for the last six months, since, Microsoft has been talking about the evolution of Dataflows from what was formerly Common Data Service for Analytics along with the envisioned features of Datapools.
 (Worth checking out James Serra’s blog for more on this).
 Also see what ZAP provides for your Tableau Data Warehouse set up.

 In November, Microsoft put out much introductory information about the Dataflows technology.
 They detailed some of the key capabilities of dataflows and announced the availability for ‘public preview’.
 There are commercial implications of dataflows (it’s not free, after all) but we’ll wait for Microsoft to formalize what the implications are.
 (Matthew Roche’s blog on Dataflows is also well worth checking out.)